-- Watch: Killer Whales Under Threat by Ocean Wise - Read: OCEANWATCH Spotlight Pollution Hotspots in Killer Whale Habitat Pinpointed by New Conservation Tool by Ocean Wise - Read: Parallels Drawn Between Endangered Orcas and Indigenous Experiences by CBC - Read: Native American Killer Whale Mythology by Native Peoples
+- Watch: Killer Whales Under Threat, a film by Ocean Wise - Read: OCEANWATCH Spotlight Pollution Hotspots in Killer Whale Habitat Pinpointed by New Conservation Tool by Ocean Wise - Read: Parallels Drawn Between Endangered Orcas and Indigenous Experiences by CBC - Read: Native American Killer Whale Mythology by Native Peoples

-- 1. Watch Bioaccumulation and Biomagnification: Increasingly Concentrated Problems! by Catalina Island Marine Institute and read Ocean Wise Blog: Tracking Contaminants in Killer Whale Habitat by Ocean Wise. - In small groups, ask students to select a top ocean predator and draw their respective food chain including species from all trophic levels (from producer to top predator) and answer the questions in their workbook.
-Discuss as a class some of the similar patterns in their findings.
-Refer to the guiding questions below during the discussion:
+- 1. Watch Bioaccumulation and Biomagnification: Increasingly Concentrated Problems! by Catalina Island Marine Institute and read Ocean Wise Blog: Tracking Contaminants in Killer Whale Habitats by Ocean Wise. - In small groups, ask students to select a top ocean predator and draw their respective food chain. - Students will research an ocean pollutant that affects this food chain and identify at which level (i.e., at which species) the pollutant enters the trophic structure and if this pollutant has an effect on the top predator. - Discuss as a class some of the similar patterns in their findings, refer to the guiding questions below during your discussion.

-- Are your top predators herbivores, omnivores, or carnivores? - At which trophic level does the pollutant enter the trophic structure? - Is the top predator directly or indirectly affected by the pollutant? - From the information in the video you just watched, which animal in your trophic structure would you say is the most affected by the pollutant? - Students should also come up with 3 practices that individuals and corporations can implement to prevent this pollutant from reaching waterways (this can include environmentally friendly alternatives).
-Make sure they are creating realistic practices and considering the additional costs for those implementing these practices.
+- Are your top predators herbivores, omnivores, or carnivores? - At which trophic level does the pollutant enter the trophic structure? - Is the top predator directly or indirectly affected by the pollutant? - From the information in the video you just watched, which animal in your trophic structure would you say is the most affected by the pollutant?